lahammond/CI_ImageAnalysisProgram/README.md

 # CI_ImageAnalysisProgram

-Macros from Cellular Imaging's Image Analysis Program
+These macros have been shared as part of Cellular Imaging's <a href="https://www.cellularimaging.org/2021-image-analysis-program">Image Analysis Program</a>